 Turn the dial on your multimeter to Volts DC.

-With the red multimeter test lead, probe the wire labeled with the number 2, in the photo in the image viewer.
+With the red multimeter test lead, probe the wire labeled with the number 2, in the photo above.

 Then, turn the key ON (but don't crank the engine).
 Your multimeter should register 12 Volts DC.